2023 FIVB Women's Volleyball Nations League

 Following the results of 2022 Nations League and 2022 Challenger Cup, Belgium were replaced by debutants Croatia in this edition.

+Turkey claimed their first VNL title after defeating China in the final.
+China took the silver medal, which was their best result in this tournament.
+Poland won their first medal of the tournament, claiming the bronze after defeating finals hosts the United States in the third place match.
+Melissa Vargas of Turkey named as the MVP of the tournament.

 Qualification

 Sixteen teams qualified for the competition.
 Eleven of them qualified as core teams which cannot face relegation.
 Five other teams were selected as challenger teams which could be relegated from the tournament.
 Croatia replaced Belgium after winning the 2022 Challenger Cup.

 Format

 Preliminary round

 The format of play is the same as edition 2022.
 The new format will see 16 women's teams competing in pools of 8 teams during the pool phase.
 Each team plays 12 matches during the pool stage.
 Eight teams will then move into the final knockout phase of the competition.

 Final round

-The VNL Finals will see the seven strongest teams along with the finals host country moving directly to the knockout phase which will consist of eight matches in total: four quarterfinals, two semi-finals and the bronze and gold medal matches.
+The VNL Finals will see the top eight teams moving directly to the knockout phase which will consist of eight matches in total: four quarterfinals, two semi-finals and the bronze and gold medal matches.